leoafarias/flutter.space/README.md

-# flutter_flat_data
+# Flutter Flat Data

-Simple Flat Dataset for different Flutter APIs
+Simple Flat Dataset for different helpful Flutter APIs

+- Currently does a daily snapshot of the Flutter Releases JSON for all platforms.